 On the plus side, owners are, of course, pleased by the ’09 Mariner Hybrid’s superb mileage figures, rugged good looks, surprising ride comfort and agility, and by the newly standard, always well-received SYNC audio/communications interface system.
 Decent performance, a reasonably noise-free cabin, and an abundance of standard goodies and gizmos keep an overwhelming majority of owners satisfied with this eco-friendly family hauler.

-Talk about the 2009 Mercury Mariner Hybrid
+High Idle On 2009 Mercury Mariner Hybrid